Akilan1999/fitnfunpro/exampleSite/content/english/service/3-day-program-tennis.md

 Groups: Minimum 2 to maximum 4 players per group

 Training: 3 Days of 90 minutes tennis each in the morning

-### Optional:
+### Optional Afternoon program:

-afternoon program with supervised match play and tactical session
+**3 day tactical and strategical program:**

+Implementation of the newly learned techniques while hitting with others including practical match play situations under the guidance of your coach.
+Simplicity is here the key to better results.
+Suitable for club players who participate in leagues and tournaments.